Online Meetings for worship for business

-The Book of Meetings
+The Directory of Meetings

 Information includes location, addresses and dates and times of Quaker meetings.
 Copies are available from the Quaker Centre bookshop, 020 7663 1030.